These Flatworms Can Regrow A Body From A Fragment. How Do They Do It And Could We?

 Scientists are trying to figure out exactly how planarians do it, in hopes that maybe one day the flatworms could inspire new ways to help us heal.

 This post was produced by our friends at Deep Look, a wildlife video series from KQED and PBS Digital Studios that explores weekly "the unseen at the very edge of our visible world."
 Gabriela Quirós is the series' coordinating producer.
 AAAS Mass Media Fellow Allie Weill contributed reporting to this story.
-To see more planarians in action, look here.
+You can see more planarians in action here.